Xyqc/tpb/README.md

 | `manifest.json`                 | Chrome extension manifest     |
 | `tpb-sorter.user.js` (optional) | Tampermonkey version          |

-## 📬 Feedback & Contributions
+## Want to provide feedback & contribute?

-If you'd like to contribute, suggest features, or report bugs, feel free to open an issue or pull request.
+If you'd like to contribute, suggest features, or report bugs, feel free to open an issue or pull request. 😎